CARE Moments

 97%

 said they would stay longer at a company that meaningfully supports working mothers.
+They are telling you what they need.

 Executive Moms, The Future of Working Motherhood, 2026